Logo

 2. Regression analysis: A regression analysis uses your past performance to forecast what will happen if strategies don’t change.
 For example, if sales have been down 20% for the past four quarters in a row, regression analysis will use this data.

 3. Casual analysis: A casual analysis will assess and predict the market and how it impacts your sales.
+For a practical application, you might want to review a sales forecast example to understand how different methods produce varied results depending on the business model and market conditions.

 4. Time series analysis: A time series will pull data at intervals to better understand and track changes.
 You can use this data to predict cycles and trends and uncover any irregularities in your data.